-Family issues and people profiles reporter, The Oregonian, 7/00 to 6/01
+Family issues and people profiles reporter, The Oregonian

-Covered all criminal and police activity in Salt Lake City and the surrounding suburbs.
+Covered criminal and police activity in and around Salt Lake City.

-Covered 50 K-12 schools as well as the state board of education.
+Covered 50 K-12 schools and state board of education.

 Served as unit public-affairs representative and photographer for three years.
 Served in the first Persian Gulf War and Mogadishu, Somalia.

-- May 2007 - M.A. in journalism from University of Colorado’s advanced professional program, focused on military history and politics
+May 2007, M.A., journalism, University of Colorado’s advanced professional program, focused on military history and politics

 - 2010 John B. Oakes Award for Environmental Journalism, certificate of merit

 - 2010 Disabled American Veterans Bugle Award for journalism